pgaskin/kobopatch-patches/src/versions/4.17.13694/patches.md

 - GeoffR / Custom footer (page number text) - completely different in new reader view, will need a complete rewrite if someone still wants it - jackie_w rewrote this as "Custom header/footer page number text"
 - jackie_w / Dictionary text font-family/font-size/line-height - beta - jackie_w is making some changes and taking it out of beta
 - oren64 / Increase the cover size in library - jackie_w is rewrote and simplified this to use the new kobopatch instructions
+- oren64 / Custom font to collection and author titles - will need to be rewritten if people are still interested in this patch - jackie_w rewrote this patch as "Custom font for Collection/Author header titles"

 ---